 - Spread each piece of toast with soft butter, then cook in a pan until golden.

-- Saute the shallot in a tsp of butter in a saute pan until the shallot is golden in color and lightly colored, but not burnt.
+- Saute the shallot in a teaspoon of butter in a saute pan until the shallot is golden in color and lightly colored, but not burnt.

-- Place a piece of toast on each of 4 small plates, top each with 2 tbsp of morels and sauce, garnish with the truffles and chives, then serve.
+- Place a piece of toast on each of 4 small plates, top each with 2 tablespoon of morels and sauce, garnish with the truffles and chives, then serve.